 Ful medames is a traditional Middle-Eastern savory breakfast dish with fava beans!
-There are many ways to prepare it, but the Syrian style is as a bean salad with fresh tomatoes, lemon juice, olive oil, and parsley.
+There are many ways to prepare it, but the Syrian style is as a bean salad with fresh tomatoes, lemon juice, olive oil, parsley, and sometimes tahini for extra creaminess.
 I love this style because it is refreshing, light, and perfect on its own or with warm pita bread.

 I always usually preferred savory breakfasts to sweet, and this is the perfect filling and simple breakfast option!
 It takes 15 minutes or less to prepare if you have canned chickpeas and fava beans on hand, and it is great to make in large portions for a Mediterranean brunch with friends or family.

 A typical Arabic breakfast consists of a spread of a variety of dishes, and of course, warm pita bread or baguette.
 On special occasions, for brunch, my family always serves a big plate of ful medames alongside hummus, fresh veggies, zaatar and olive oil, halawa for something sweet, and fresh bread.

 I hope you enjoy this dish as much as I do!
 Don’t forget to comment below if you try this recipe or tag your recreations on Instagram @zenanzaatar! 💕

 - 2 15 oz. can fava beans

 - ½ bunch parsley

 - ¼ cup olive oil